-James Phan Assistant Superintendent Business Services
+Ron Hacker Interim Assistant Superintendent Business Services

 The statistical information disclosed in this report is obtained from the California Department of Education and the Centinela Valley Union High School District.
-At the time of publishing, this report met all SARC-related state and federal requirements. using the most current data available.
-Data for the instructional materials and school facilities sections were acquired in December 2010.
+At the time of publishing, this report met all SARC-related state and federal requirements, using the most current data available.
+Information for the instructional materials section of this report was acquired in December 2011; school facilities information was obtained in January 2012.

-CENTINELA VALLEY CENTINELA VALLEY The Three D's to Succeed...
+CENTINELA VALLEY The Three D's to Succeed...
 Discipline, Desire, and Dedication.
 INDEPENDENT STUDY SCHOOL